Speedy J

 Jochem George Paap (born 14 February 1969, in Rotterdam), known by his stage name Speedy J, is a Dutch electronic music producer based in Rotterdam.
 His breakthrough came with the release in 1992 of the minimal techno track "Pullover".
 He released music as part of Warp Records' Artificial Intelligence series in the 1990s, including his debut LP Ginger (1993).

 Career

 His debut album Ginger (1993) was released on Richie Hawtin's Plus 8 record label in Canada, while in the UK it was part of Warp Records' Artificial Intelligence series of electronic listening music.
-A further, more introspective release, G-Spot, followed in 1995.
-A live album, !ive, was also released.
-Afterwards his work, which included Public Energy No.1 (1997) and A Shocking Hobby (2000) became more experimental, importantly influencing the development of what is known as "IDM", or intelligent dance music.
+G-Spot, also on Warp, followed in 1995.
+He then released a live album, !ive, on his own Beam Me Up! label.
+Moving to label NovaMute, his work, which included Public Energy No.1 (1997) and A Shocking Hobby (2000), became more experimental.